Lovkush-A/personal-website/content/posts/logits-softmax-via-log-odds.md

 Note:
 - For Q1, the aim is to answer using intuitive reasoning without having to do calculations / explicit algebra.
 - I do not give answers.
-It is a vital (and uncommon) skill to be able to check your own understanding without having to rely on a random internet stranger to tell you if you are right or wrong.
+It is a vital (and uncommon) skill to be able to check your own understanding without having to rely on an internet stranger to tell you if you are right or wrong.

 The exercises:
 1. Suppose we have some log odds $1:1:1:3:4$.